For teams, Game 1 of the season sells itself. What keeps an MiLB GM awake at night is selling tickets to Every. Other. Game. Of. The. Year.

 However, empty seats happen.
 Sometimes it’s nobody’s fault.
 If a team is smart enough to properly sell tickets, they are smart enough to plan for those few unpopular games.

 Sadly, the inverse is also true.
-Poorly led teams have weak ticket sales and subsequently give away tickets in hopes people will show up.
-This is a devastating circle that further deteriorates their business and market credibility.
+Giving away tickets in hopes people will show up could lead to a devastating circle that further deteriorates their business and market credibility.